RYT200 Yoga Instructor

 Yoga Styles: Kripalu, Gentle

 “Kripalu yoga is often described as meditation in motion… I aim to guide students through an experience that is just as much about relaxation and breathing as it is about moving.
-Yoga is something that everyone at every level should be able to enjoy.
-I believe that a class doesn’t need to be physically exhausting in order to be a good practice.
-I also believe that when you are truly involved in your practice sometimes things that seem out of reach become clear and attainable.
-My goal is to guide a practice that allows you to be just where you are, enjoy the physical aspect of moving and gain awareness of the entire body in the process.”
+Yoga is something that everyone at every level should be able to enjoy.”

-In 2016, Katie created a series of Yoga for Cystic Fibrosis videos in collaboration with Pactster.com and the Cystic Fibrosis Trust in the UK, which were certified by the Association of Chartered Physiotherapists in Cystic Fibrosis (ACPCF).
+Katie began teaching yoga in 2013.
+In 2016, Katie created a series of Yoga for Cystic Fibrosis videos in collaboration with Pactster (now Beam) and the Cystic Fibrosis Trust in the UK, which were verified by the Association of Chartered Physiotherapists in Cystic Fibrosis (ACPCF).
 The response was overwhelmingly positive, and the CF community began asking for livestreamed yoga classes as well as more perennial yoga content targeted to the needs of cystic fibrosis– which led to the creation of CF Yogi.

 Alongside those achievements, Katie had a 17-year career with a Seattle IT consulting firm where she worked as Business Development Manager and Finance/HR Manager; she now is an independent marketing strategist and freelance writer.